 When you do encounter a snarl or matted fur, set the brush aside and begin by trying to ease the knotted hair apart with your fingers.
 If you find it necessary to use your metal comb, begin with the widest teeth and hold the comb as you would a knife.
 Slowly, pull a few strands of hair out of the knot a little at a time until you can free the tangle.

-If you find mats under your Cavalier’s ears, in particular, this is a good time to clean your pet’s ears as the ear wax and dirt make snarls more likely to occur.
-Use a safe, non-alcohol-based ear cleaner to remove dirt from your pet’s ear canal.
-Also, using the cleaner on a cotton ball or small towel, you may also stroke the fur just below the ear to clean the fur itself if you are not ready to give your Cavalier a full-blown bath.
+If you find mats under your Cavalier’s ears, in particular, this is a good time to clean your pet’s ears.
+Ear wax and dirt make snarls more likely to occur.
+Wet a cotton ball with a safe, non-alcohol-based ear cleaner to remove dirt from your pet’s ear canal.
+(I always used Life’s Abundance Ear Care Formula to clean Bentley’s ears.)
+You may also use the ear cleaner for the fur around the ear.

 To Shave or Not to Shave

 Many pet owners (myself included) believe a Cavalier King Charles Spaniel’s cost should never cut or shaved aside from clipping fur between the foot pads.
 Other owners like to shave their Cavaliers’ costs in warmer weather.
-Bentley was never professionally clipped as I feared his coat would grow back think and less silky, having seen a neighbor’s Cavalier with a thick curly coat after having been shaved.
-But unless you’re planning to show your Cavalier, it’s strictly a matter of personal preference.
+Bentley was never professionally clipped as my neighbor’s Cavalier sported a thick curly coat after been shaved every summer.
+However, unless you’re planning to show your Cavalier, it’s strictly a matter of personal preference.